Lewis-Lyons/cython-ransomware-repo/README.md

 # Attention!

 This repo contains files which are potentially dangerous.
-Dowlnoad and/or run these files unless at your own risk, and ensure you do so in a secure environment.
+Dowlnoad and/or run these files  at your own risk.
+Please ensure you do so in a secure environment.

 # Project